 The minimum number of semester credit hours for which a student may enroll and be considered as a fulltime student is fifteen (15).
 For financial aid purposes, a full-time student is one who is enrolled for at least twelve (12) semester credit hours.
-No student will be allowed to enroll in more than eighteen semester credit hours without permission of the Dean and the Vice Chancellor for Academic Affairs.
-Students enrolled in nine (9) or more credit hours during any summer term are considered to have full-time status.
+No student will be allowed to enroll in more than eighteen (18) semester credit hours without permission of the Vice Chancellor for Academic Affairs.
+Students enrolled in nine (9) credit hours during any summer term are considered to have full-time status.